wilsonmar/oss-perf/README.md

 The objective here is to reduce the amount of manual effort (and human errors) on the part of "testers".

+Centralizing data where various aspects of system behavior under stress (or not) can be analyzed together will provide the basis for "machine learning" to identify trends and deduce insights.

 <a name="TypesOfTest">
 ### Create scripts to impose load using network emulation vs. UI control</a>